boltops-tools/cody/docs/_docs/dsl/schedule.md

 nav_order: 14
 ---

-The codebuild tool supports creating a CloudWatch scheduled event rule that will trigger the codebuild project periodically.
+Cody supports creating a CloudWatch scheduled event rule that will trigger the codebuild project periodically.
 You define the schedule in `.codebuild/schedule.rb`.
 Here's an example of what that looks like:

 .codebuild/schedule.rb: